rackerlabs/docs-developer-blog/_posts/2018-07-06-Oracle-ebusiness-suite-tablespace-model-and-migration-utility.md

 Shut down the database and restart it to confirm the parameter settings.

-#### Step 3: Resize the temp tablespace and clean the database
+#### Step 3: Resize the temporary tablespace and clean the database

-To complete the installation, resize the temp tablespace to 50 gigabytes (GB) or higher, and then clean up the database, including the tools, undo, and other tablespaces.
+To complete the installation, resize the temporary (temp) tablespace to 50 gigabytes (GB) or higher, and then clean up the database, including the tools, undo, and other tablespaces.

 ### Invoke the OATM migration utility